RichardBray/RichardBray/README.md

 ## Hi there 👋

-I'm Richard Oliver Bray a web and ga,e developer.
-I love learning new techniques languages and trying out new tools.
-I'm currently enjoying the [Haxe](https://haxe.org/) programming languages and making games in [HaxeFlixel](https://haxeflixel.com/).
+I'm Richard Oliver Bray a web and game developer.
+I love learning new technologies, programming languages and trying out new tools.
+I'm currently enjoying the [Haxe](https://haxe.org/) and [Rust](https://www.rust-lang.org/) programming languages as well as making games in [HaxeFlixel](https://haxeflixel.com/).

 ### Me around the web